DeViL303/MultiServer3-NautilusFork/README.md

    Multiserver 3 by AgentDark447 - Nautilus Fork by DeViL303
    </h1>

 This repository is a fork of AgentDark447's awesome server project, Multiserver3.
 This repo specifically focuses the development of a GUI addon that I call Nautilus, The changes made during the development of Nautilus could potentially affect the web tool or server component of Multiserver.
 For those looking to employ Multiserver as a game server, the official version is highly recommended and is available [HERE](https://github.com/GitHubProUser67/MultiServer3).
+This application is the product of the research done by Home Laboratory / Home Headquarters members over the last few years.

 Credits to the developers of Horizon, Multiserver3, UnluacNET, Unluac jar, scetool, HomeLuac :), create_pkg, vgmstream.
 More detailed credits to come.

 <h1 align="center">
   Playstation Home Cache Archive